kaylahrose/little-esty-shop/README.md

 - Continuous Integration / Continuous Deployment is not allowed
 - Any gems added to the project must be approved by an instructor

-## Setup

-This project requires Ruby 2.7.4.

-* Fork this repository
-* Clone your fork
-* From the command line, install gems and set up your DB:
-    * `bundle`
-    * `rails db:create`
-* Run the test suite with `bundle exec rspec`.
-* Run your development server with `rails s` to see the app in action.

 ## Phases

 1. [Database Setup](./doc/db_setup.md)